LCMHC = Licensed Clinical Mental Health Counselor

-Clearly this work has chosen me, and not the other way around.
-I truly enjoy sharing it with others.
+Clearly, this work has chosen me, and not the other way around!
+I’m excited to share it with you!

 Drug & alcohol education